caktus/guidebook/docs/reference/pre-2021/security.md

-List your current keys, their lengths, and whether or not your keys do *not* have a passphrase (per [Stack Exchange](https://unix.stackexchange.com/questions/500/how-can-i-determine-if-someones-ssh-key-contains-an-empty-passphrase)), by running the following `bash` script:
+List your current keys, their lengths, and whether or not your keys do *not* have a passphrase (per [Stack Exchange](https://unix.stackexchange.com/questions/500/how-can-i-determine-if-someones-ssh-key-contains-an-empty-passphrase)), by running the following `bash` script: (For zsh replace shopt -s extglob with setopt -s kshglob)

 ``` {.sourceCode .bash}
 shopt -s extglob